Elyod3/Matt-s-Profile/README.md

 What lead me to RMIT initially was looking at lots of University's with a focus of IT and flexability with distance.
 Upon looking at reviews, RMIT looked most suitable to what my needs were and focus for what I'm studying.

-Two intersting thing about me is when I was younger I was a junior champion in tennis and I once fell off a horse and broke both my wrists.

 ## Ideal Job